- Odd (New) Quest Priest

 The goal of this deck is to get high health minions to stick on board while completing Activate the Obelisk.
 Once we complete the quest, our new hero power, Obelisk's Eye, makes our minions even stickier, allowing us to finish the game with the Glitter Moth+Inner Fire combo.

 Fortunately, Priest's odd hero power, Heal, from Baku the Mooneater is a great anti-aggro tool in the early game.
-Combined with high health minions early game, we can make good trades to counter the opponent's board presence; Extra Arms and Power Word: Shield make it even easier for our early game minions to make favorable trades.
+Combined with high health minions early game, we can make good trades to counter the opponent's board presence; Extra Arms makes it even easier for our early game minions to make favorable trades.
 Additionally, Stonehill Defender is a great tool to fill out our curve with a taunt minion to slow our opponent down.
 If these cards don't cut it, keeping a Mass Hysteria can stop most rush-down by turn 5.

 When playing against slower decks, our main focus should be setting up our finishing combo: Glitter Moth+Inner Fire.
 The best way to set up early game is to develop high health minions.
 Generally, we want to mulligan for all of the same cards as against aggro; however, instead of Stonehill Defender, we want to get Banana Buffoon.
 Banana Buffoon allows us to buff our early game minions or combo with Recurring Villain on turn 6.